NickLJudy/json-enhancer/README.md

 **Bigint** parsing is supported, using string representation.

 Support **Set** data type resolution.
-* If the set contains bigInt, json-enhancer parses the value as a numeric string.
-If the set contains the same numeric string, only one value is retained.

 **Symbol** is passed to json-enhancer as a value that will be redeclared after parsing.